Homesteading Blog

 Interview With Cheryl Later from Wawa’s Jam’s and Jelly’s in Abbotsford

 In our most recent homestead blog post article below, we get to chat with Cheryl Later of Wawa’s Jam’s and Jelly’s in Abbotsford, you can find her at the local farmer’s markets and she is super passionate about high-quality small batch hand made artisanal jam and jelly, and her products taste amazing!
 Who are you, where are you based, and what is it that you love about running your jam and jellies enterprise?
 Hello, I’m Cheryl, fondly known as Wawa, the driving force behind Wawa’s Jams and Jellies.
-I operate my business from home in the heart of Abbotsford, British Columbia Canada.
-Making jams and jellies is a passion I’ve …
+I operate my business from home in the heart of Abbotsford, British

-Interview With Cheryl Later from Wawa’s Jam’s and Jelly’s in Abbotsford READ BLOG POST >
+Interview With Cheryl Later from Wawa’s Jam’s and Jelly’s in Abbotsford Read Blog Post

 Kristen Olthuis From Little House Creations in Chilliwack Hand Made Small Batch Local Artisan Soy Candles for Autism